ZhengWeihuaYNU/tsImpute/README.md

 # Introduction
 TsImpute is developed to impute dropouts of scRNA-seq data in a two-step manner and improve down-stream analysis such as cell clustering, differential expression analysis, etc.

+# Example
+There are several steps to use tsImpute: